lts-po/plugin-oui/README.md

 }
 ```

-make sure the state directory is mounted:
+make sure the state directory is mounted for api in `docker-compose.yaml`:
 ```
   api:
     container_name: superapi